pensjonatus/flash-fiction/blog/the-haunted-park.md

 ---
-title: 'The Haunted Park'
+title: The Haunted Park
 date: '2017-06-24'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Klaus committed suicide in the little park on the edge of town.
 But that was not